kadena-community/docs/docs/learn-pact/beginner/atom-sdk.md

 ### Install Pact

 To get started with Pact you’ll first need to install the Pact programming language.
-Next we go over the steps with [Mac](/learn-pact/beginner/atom-sdk#installing-pact-mac) and Linux to get in installed on your local computer.
+Next we go over the steps with [Mac](/learn-pact/beginner/atom-sdk#installing-pact-mac) and Linux to get it installed on your local computer.

 #### Installing Pact Linux

+Instructions tested with Ubuntu LTS but should work for many distributions with minor modifications.

 ```
 sudo apt install z3 unzip git